0xPolygonMiden/miden-vm/docs/src/design/stack/crypto_ops.md

 - The first $8$ stack elements contain $4$ query points to be folded.
 Each point is represented by two field elements because points to be folded are in the extension field.
 We denote these points as $q_0 = (v_0, v_1)$, $q_1 = (v_2, v_3)$, $q_2 = (v_4, v_5)$, $q_3 = (v_6, v_7)$.
 - The next element $f\_pos$ is the query position in the folded domain.
 It can be computed as $pos \mod n$, where $pos$ is the position in the source domain, and $n$ is size of the folded domain.
 - The next element $d\_seg$ is a value indicating domain segment from which the position in the original domain was folded.
 It can be computed as $\lfloor \frac{pos}{n} \rfloor$.
 Since the size of the source domain is always $4$ times bigger than the size of the folded domain, possible domain segment values can be $0$, $1$, $2$, or $3$.
-- The next element $poe$ is a power of initial domain generator which aid in a computation of the domain point $x$.
+- The next element $poe$ is a power of initial domain generator which aids in a computation of the domain point $x$.
 - The next two elements contain the result of the previous layer folding - a single element in the extension field denoted as $pe = (pe_0, pe_1)$.
 - The next two elements specify a random verifier challenge $\alpha$ for the current layer defined as $\alpha = (a_0, a_1)$.
 - The last element on the top of the stack ($cptr$) is expected to be a memory address of the layer currently being folded.